Clinical Skills of Phone Therapy

 Enroll in Clinical Skills of Phone Therapy and ensure you’re ready to meet your clients with confidence, connection, and competence—wherever they are.

-This course is Module 9 of the THTC Program and is a non-interactive self-study course.
+This course is one module of the TeleMental Health Training Program (THTC) and a non-interactive self-study course.
 Instruction consists of 2 hours of video instruction and a post-test.

 Select each tab for course details